shenjiyuan123/shenjiyuan123.github.io/_posts/2022-07-04-transformer.md

   - deep learning
 ---

-This is my own learning note for the vanilla transfromer
+Learning note for the vanilla transfromer.

 #  Transformer